AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/allow-publishing-list-overrides.md

 description: When you schedule a report, you can choose a publishing list to use for distribution.
 title: Allow Publishing List Overrides
 uuid: f2cc9878-ab54-4c6f-8a88-3f3b579955e3
-feature: Report builder
+feature: Report Builder
-role: "Business Practitioner, Administrator"
+role: Business Practitioner, Administrator
 ---

 # Allow Publishing List Overrides